 You will be required to submit a report explaining what happened, your medical records, and the names of any witnesses to the accident.
 You may also have to undergo one or more independent medical examinations to assess the severity of your injuries.

 It is essential that you adhere to your state’s requirements.
 If you do not follow the appropriate procedure, you may not be able to collect the benefits you deserve.
+Instead of trying to solve these matters alone, you should discuss your situation with a workers compensation attorney.
+While you tend to your health and recover, your lawyer handles everything from paperwork to meetings, negotiations, etc.

 How Your Claim Will Be Evaluated